saschaschramm/chatgpt/README.md

 # ChatGPT
 [ChatGPT](https://chat.openai.com/) is a text-based AI assistant by OpenAI.
 This is an analysis of ChatGPT.

-> Update 2023-03-01: We have evaluated the official ChatGPT API
+> Update 2023-03-01: We've evaluated the model `gpt-3.5-turbo-0301` used by the  ChatGPT API

-## Analysis
+## Analysis chat.openai.com

 ### Conversation API
 When a user types in the word `hello`, a POST request is sent to the endpoint `https://chat.openai.com/backend-api/conversation`.